aflatto/demo/README.md

 Once you did, you need to run "terraform plan" and then "terraform apply" to build the instances, which will bring 3 servers: 1 icinga master and 2 remote nodes, and the related security groups.

-once the servers are up you will need to alter the following file:  hosts, and site.yml

 In the Hosts file add the icinga master under [monitring_servers] and the nodes under [webservers].

 in the site.yml: